grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

   Outputs: prometheus.scrape.kube_state_metrics (1)
 ```

-Here is the report for the `prometheus.scrape` component that scrapes metrics from the discvered `kube-state-metrics`
+Here is the report for the `prometheus.scrape` component that scrapes metrics from the discovered `kube-state-metrics`
 service:

 ```text